-Clinical Pharmacology is led by Prof Joel Tarning.
+Clinical Pharmacology is led by Professor Joel Tarning.

-Dr Richard Hoglund is Head of Pharmacometrics.
-Established a pharmacometric research group in 2007 focusing on pharmacokinetic and pharmacodynamic modelling to further our understanding of infectious disease pharmacology, Pharmacometrics conducts non-compartmental analysis and nonlinear mixed-effects modelling on a population basis.
-This research has already had a major influence on the currently recommended treatment regimens for malaria
+Dr Richard Hoglund leads the Pharmacometrics team.
+The pharmacometric research group was established in 2007, focusing on pharmacokinetic and pharmacodynamic modelling to further our understanding of infectious disease pharmacology and the optimal use of therapeutic agents.
+The Pharmacometrics group conducts non-compartmental analysis, nonlinear mixed-effects modelling and optimal study design evaluations.
+This research has already had a major influence on the currently recommended treatment regimens for malaria.

 In addition, the MORU Clinical Pharmacology Department has an active, successful postgraduate student programme.
-If you’re interested in doing a postgraduate degree with us, have a look at MORU’s Students page.
+If you are interested in doing a postgraduate degree with us, have a look at MORU’s Students page.
 Then, contact one of our principal investigators for a potential supervisor or Prof Stuart Blacksell, Post-Graduate Student Coordinator.